victornnamdii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond gives zero permissions to group and owner, but all permissions to others 9-John_Doe gives -rwxr-x-wx permissions to hello 10-mirror_permissions copies the permissions of olleh into hello
+8-James_Bond gives zero permissions to group and owner, but all permissions to others 9-John_Doe gives -rwxr-x-wx permissions to hello 10-mirror_permissions copies the permissions of olleh into hello 11-directories_permissions gives subdirectories only permissions only to everybody